lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 # Proactive Controls for JavaScript Supply Chain Security

+The following are a list of secure architectural patterns, security best practices, and secure guidelines that promote defense mechanisms for supply chain security in the JavaScript ecosystem.

+## Secure use of Build Automation Systems

 ## Secure use of Package Managers

 ## Secure use of Private Proxies